symfony/symfony-docs/cookbook/security/target_path.rst

 login, the user is redirected to this path, as to help them continue from the last known page they visited.

 On some occasions, this is unexpected.
-For example when the last request URI was an HTTP POST against a route which is configured to allow only a POST method, the user is redirected to this route only to get a 404 error.
+For example when the last request before logout was an XMLHttpRequest route, the user may be redirected back to an invalid route.

 To get around this behavior, you would simply need to extend the ``ExceptionListener`` class and override the default method named ``setTargetPath()``.